lakehq/sail/README.md

 The command installs the source code as an editable package in the Hatch environment, while The built `.so` native library is stored in the source directory.
 You can then use `hatch shell` to enter the Python environment and test the library.
-Any changes to the Python code will be reflected in the Python interpreter immediately.
-But if you make changes to the Rust code, you need to run the `develop` command again and restart the Python interpreter.
+Any changes to the Python code will be reflected in the environment immediately.
+But if you make changes to the Rust code, you need to run the `develop` command again.

 #### Updating Test Gold Data